MelnykovSV/crypto/README.md

 ## Features

 - **Comprehensive Coin Table**: View a comprehensive table of cryptocurrency coins, including key information such as price, market cap, and percentage change.
-- **Detailed Single-Coin Information**: Access detailed information for each individual cryptocurrency, including historical price data, market trends, and relevant news.
+- **Detailed Single-Coin Information**: Access detailed information for each individual cryptocurrency, including historical price data, market trends, and relevant info.
 - **Dynamic Portfolio Page**: Monitor your cryptocurrency portfolio dynamically with interactive charts and trading capabilities.
-- **Transaction History Table**: Keep track of all your past transactions, including buys, sells, and trades, with a detailed transaction history table.
+- **Transaction History Table**: Keep track of all your past transactions, including buys, sells, and exchanges, with a detailed transaction history table.
 - **User Info Page**: Manage your account settings and personal information from the user info page.

 ## Getting Started